Sponsoring earthquake-resistant schools

 There was little international aid given to Lombok to support their recovery after the earthquakes.
 While Classroom of Hope has contract to build the schools, they are not being paid to build the schools and need to raise the funds to do this.

 That’s why I volunteered to help.
-I’ve committed to raise the funds to sponsor a school.
+I’ve committed to raising the £28,000 required to sponsor a school.

-Despite Covid, nine wonderful women have joined me in pledging to raise at least £2,000 towards the school.
+Despite Covid, ten wonderful women joined me in pledging to raise at least £2,000 for the school.

-We’ve also had some other generous people who have been fundraising and supporting our campaign.
+We’ve also had some other generous people who kindly raised funds and supported our campaign.

-There have been many ways we’ve raised the funds including running fundraising events (e.g. yoga classes, workshops, and networking events), selling fundraising products (gorgeous candles and silver rings), offering services to clients for donations, and inviting donations from our fundraising pages.
+There have been many ways we’ve raised the funds including running fundraising events (e.g. yoga classes, workshops, and networking events), selling fundraising products (gorgeous candles and silver rings), offering services to clients for donations, an online fundraising auction, and inviting donations from our fundraising pages.

 Who are our partners?